mozilla/jestr-pioneer-shield-study/docs/TESTPLAN.md

 ### Do these tests (in addition to ordinary regression tests)

+**Manual performance regression test**

+- Install the add-on as per above
+- Verify that the study runs
+- Make sure that the add-on is not causing UI freezes on any platform

 **Enabling of permanent private browsing before study has begun**

 - Enable permanent private browsing